regcs/AliceLG/README.md

 ## System Requirements
 - Windows, Linux, or macOS
 - Blender 2.83 or later
-- Holoplay Service App
+- _Optional but recommended:_ Holoplay Service App

 ## Installation

-1. Install the Holoplay Service App on your PC or Mac (if not already done).
+1. _Optional:_ Install the Holoplay Service App on your PC or Mac (recommended for maximum compatability).

-2. Download the [zip file](https://github.com/regcs/AliceLG-beta/releases/download/v1.0-beta.5/AliceLG-beta5.zip) of this addon. *NOTE: Issue #1*
+2. Download the [zip file](https://github.com/regcs/AliceLG/releases/download/v1.0-beta.4/AliceLG-beta4.zip) of this addon.

 3. Install _Alice/LG_ in Blender:
    - Open Blender
    - In the main menu, navigate to _Edit → Preferences → Add-ons → Install → Install Add-on_
    - Select the downloaded zip file and click "Install"
    - Enable the add-on by activating the check box on the left
+   - Expand the preferences of the add-on by clicking on the small arrow next to the checkbox
+   - Click the "Install" button to install required Python modules
+   - Restart Blender

 ## How to Use